alejandrofsevilla/neural-network-notes/README.md

 $$

 ## Training Algorithm
-In order to reduce the errors of the network, weights and biases are adjusted to minimize the cost function $C$.
-This is done by an optimization algorithm $O$, that adjust the network parameters periodically after running a certain number of training samples.
+In order to reduce the errors of the network, weights and biases are adjusted to minimize a given cost function $C$.
+This is done by an optimization algorithm $O$, that modifies the network parameters periodically after running a certain number of training samples.
 Weights and biases are modified depending on their influence in the cost function, measured by the derivatives ${\partial C}/{\partial {w_{n_{l-1}n_l}}}$ and ${\partial C}/{\partial {b_{n_l}}}$.

 $$ \large